I Had To Fight My Boss To Get Above The Poverty Line

 Tori*, 27 - Boston

 Tori is a marketing manager in the nonprofit industry, and she tells Refinery29 that she is unbelievably underpaid.
-To save money, Maria shops at a cheaper grocery store, but says even that was becoming too much.
+To save money, she shops at a cheaper grocery store, but says even that was becoming too much.
 "Because I get paid so low, trying not to leave my house is literally the only way to get by," she says.
 "Talk about paycheck to paycheck.
 A few years ago the poverty line was $35,000.
 I currently make a salary of $42,500, which I must say I had to fight my boss for, because he wanted to pay me even lower!
 I have a degree, an incredible resume, and still."

 "I felt stuck for the last year, but after much time and many applications I was able to find a new job that has a reasonable salary," she says.
 "It’s definitely a major bump up from where I currently am."
 Although Tori feels lucky to have found a job that pays a bit more, it requires her to to another city and totally start over.